yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-community-edition/with-tyk-community-edition.md

 ## <a name="what-is-tyk-community-edition"></a>What is Tyk Community Edition?

 Tyk Community Edition is the open-source API Gateway that is developed by our community and supported by our community members and advocates (with some help from the Tyk Technologies team).
 The Tyk Community Edition is a [Tyk Gateway](https://tyk.io/docs/concepts/tyk-components/gateway/) only edition:

-#### Pro Tip: Domains with Tyk Gateway

-Tyk Gateway has full domain support built-in, you can:

-*   Set Tyk to listen only on a specific domain for all API traffic.
-*   Set an API to listen on a specific domain (e.g. api1.com, api2.com).
-*   Split APIs over a domain using a path (e.g. api.com/api1, api.com/api2, moreapis.com/api1, moreapis.com/api2 etc).
-*   If you set a hostname for the Gateway, then all non-domain-bound APIs will be on this hostname + the `listen_path`.

 ## <a name="prerequisites"></a>Prerequisites